A Flurry of Explanations: Presenting Your Case to A Homeopath

 Restless, dull, or weak?

-How’s your thirst or hunger: for salt, spicy or sweets?
+How’s your thirst or hunger: for salty, spicy or sweets?

 Are you sweating?
 An odor?
-What, where or when?
+What, where and when?

 And now we’re at an end.

-Yeah, I was running out of gas when I made that one up!
+Oy vey!
+Yes, I know, I was running out of steam when I wrote that one!
 So, what do I mean by Sweating…what, where or when?
 It means what exactly are you sweating?
 Go to the Perspiration chapter in your repertory.
-You’ll see that sweat can be acrid, bloody, burning, clammy, cold, hot, oily, warm….You’ll see that there are aggravation times for sweat, there’s a variety of odors to choose from, a variety of stains and colors; let me just say that Thuja is known for its oily perspiration, and Sulphur is known for sweat on waking, and of course, some remedies are famous for sweat on certain parts, like Silica for it’s sweaty feet where the perspiration is said to actually eat the socks and shoes!
+You’ll see that sweat can be acrid, bloody, burning, clammy, cold, hot, oily, warm….You’ll see that there are aggravation times for sweat, there’s a variety of odors to choose from, a variety of stains and colors; let me just say that Thuja is known for its oily perspiration, and Sulphur is known for sweat on waking, and of course, some remedies are famous for sweat on certain parts, like Silica for it’s sweaty feet where the perspiration is said to actually eat through the socks and shoes!
+I’m just reporting what I read, folks!

 13. Fever.
 When taking a fever case, first ask if they’re dry or sweating.
 Next ask about their thirst.
 Then ask for the concomitant: